semdial2026/semdial2026.github.io/_pages/cfp.md

 <!--<span style="color:red">Attention: updated instruction</span>-->

-* At most 8 pages of content,
+* 4-8 pages of content,
 * (optional) unlimited extra space after the conclusion for limitations and optionally ethical considerations,
 * unlimited pages of references,
 * (optional) unlimited pages for appendices (but please be selective).